mksway/openhab-lgessenervu-dist/README.md

 This binding is meant to retrieve data of the LG Ess Powerrouter/Battery bundle.
 It is designed to retrieve data either from the lg cloud (https://enervu.lg-ess.com) or via WLAN directly from the local device.
+Note that some data(e.g separate information for the strings) may not be retrieved from the lg cloud.

 ## Supported Things